nordseele/nordhat/Install_instructions.md

 # Linux & Kernel

 ## Run updates install git, build dependencies, etc
-Enter the following commands one by one in the terminal.
+Enter the following commands one line at a time in the terminal.

     cd ~
 	sudo apt-get update